MaximilianHagelstam/postgres-node-starter/README.md

 ## Features

--   Express.js
+-   Express.js server config
--   TypeORM PostgreSQL
+-   TypeScript setup
--   Jest and Supertest
+-   PostgreSQL and Prisma CRUD
--   ESLint and Prettier
+-   Linting and formatting with ESlinst and Prettier
--   Winston and Morgan logging
+-   Logging with Winston and Morgan

 ## License